 Use Github As a Content Source

-SearchUnify can crawl, index, and search your Github repositories.
-This article gets you started.
+SearchUnify can crawl, index, and search the issues in your Github repositories.

 Establish a Connection

 - Navigate to Content Sources.

 - Click Add New Content Source.